Rees5/EkalaRTK/README.md

 - **Collaboration:** Effective collaboration between technical and compliance teams is key to addressing multi-faceted challenges.
 - **Security:** Ensuring robust security measures is fundamental to protect user assets and maintain platform integrity.

+## Layer 2 Solution and Integration
+EkalaRTK utilizes Bitcoin's sidechain technology, specifically Rootstock (RSK), as its Layer 2 solution.
+RSK is a smart contract platform secured by the Bitcoin network, providing Ethereum-compatible functionality with faster transaction times and lower fees compared to Bitcoin's mainchain.
+We integrated RSK to handle the tokenization of real estate properties into RealTokens (RTK) and manage transactions on our decentralized exchange (DEX).
+This integration significantly improves scalability and usability by leveraging RSK's enhanced smart contract capabilities while maintaining the security and decentralization of the Bitcoin network.

 ## What's Next for EkalaRTK: A Real Estate Chain
 Moving forward, EkalaRTK has several exciting developments planned: